 The Organization is holding client funds in trust in separate bank accounts.
-The total amount of \$58,606 is included in cash in the Statements of Financial Position.
+The total amount of \$59,873 and \$58,606 in 2019 and 2018, respectively, was included in cash in the Statements of Financial Position.

-(A California Nonprofit Public Benefit Corporation) NOTES TO FINANCIAL STATEMENTS YEAR ENDED DECEMBER 31, 2018
+(A California Nonprofit Public Benefit Corporation) NOTES TO FINANCIAL STATEMENTS YEARS ENDED DECEMBER 31, 2019 AND 2018